nicholaswmin/fsm/README.md

 // "closed"
 ```

-Each step is explained below:
+Each step is broken down below.

 ## Initialisation